bsfan/wordpress/readme.txt

 == Changelog ==

 = 1.0.2 =
-* Fixed bug where cache would not properly invalidate when persistent caching was in use
+* Fixed bug where cache would not immediately invalidate when a story is edited
 * Fixed bug which would break 404 errors when improper callback was passed as a URL parameter

 = 1.0.1 =